Tony Roche: Wimbledon champ of the future?

 Roche went on to make the Wimbledon final once, in 1968, where he was defeated by fellow Australian Rod Laver in straight sets.
 Roche won a Grand Slam singles title – the French Championship in 1966 – but was runner-up at Grand Slam events five times.

 He was an accomplished doubles player, with 13 Grand Slam titles, mostly paired with John Newcombe.
 After retirement as a player, Roche had a very successful coaching career working with Ivan Lendl, Pat Rafter, Roger Federer and Lleyton Hewitt.

-Lew Hoad won four Grand Slam singles titles, including twice at Wimbledon, with a string of titles as a doubles player.
-Persistent back problems cut short his career as a player.
+Lew Hoad, also seen in this clip, won four Grand Slam singles titles (including twice at Wimbledon) and had a string of titles as a doubles player.